Watch the VUCAVU.eDUCATION Showreel video!

 Calling all educators and librarians!

-VUCAVU.education, a specialized educational tool within VUCAVU that provides postsecondary educators, librarians and institutions with access to a curated selection of Canadian independent films and media artworks for educational uses.
+This survey will help us understand your interest in and potential use of VUCAVU.education, a specialized educational tool within VUCAVU that provides postsecondary educators, librarians and institutions with access to a curated selection of Canadian independent films and media artworks for educational uses.

 > Fill out our Librarian Survey